jeff-hughes/dotfiles/README.md

 command that maps the Windows/Super key to open the Xfce whisker menu.
 These autostart files should work on any desktop environment that is compliant with [XDG specifications](https://www.freedesktop.org/wiki/Specifications/).
-However, the `install.sh` script *does not* install any packages, so if you are not using Conky, Plank, or the Xfce whisker menu, you should delete these files from the `~/.dotfiles/.config/autostart` directory.
+However, the `create_symlinks.sh` script *does not* install any packages, so if you are not using Conky, Plank, or the Xfce whisker menu, you should delete these files from the `~/.dotfiles/.config/autostart` directory.

 ## Making modifications